 Welcoming, caring, respectful and safe schools

 When students feel like they belong, it encourages them to stay in school to learn and succeed.
-In welcoming, caring, respectful and safe learning environments, students, staff, families and community partners treat each other fairly and kindly.
-They are environments where:
+These are environments where:

 - students feel that adults care for them as a group and as individuals